DanielKnudsen/streamlit_stock_filter/planning/to_be_done/automated_content_marketing_plan.md

 ### **Content Teasers for Conversion**
 - **Blog posts:** "Premium users got automated analysis while others were still reading the 40-page report"
-- **Social media:** "Our AI analyzed this quarterly report in seconds.
+- **Social media:** "Our AI ranked this quarterly report's impact instantly.
 Others are still on page 5. 🤖"
+- **Mobile advantage:** "Börsdata users are chained to their desks.
+Our users analyze on the train. 📱"
 - **Email footers:** "Upgrade to Premium for automated quarterly analysis"
 - **App integration:** "This stock just triggered an automated improvement alert - upgrade to see analysis"